How to apply

 Got a question about a programme?
 Get in touch with the university directly.

 Don’t be shy – they’re always happy to help.

 Need help applying?
 You can always hire an educational consultant to guide you through the application process.

 Applying to study abroad is a huge decision.
 And, well, the application process can be super stressful too.
 If you need some extra help along the way, you’re welcome to work with an educational consultant.

 So you’ve found a programme.
 Or programmes.
 What’s next?
-Okay, we’re getting down to the nitty-gritty now.
-To the super important stuff like requirements, documents, deadlines.
+Okay, you’re getting to the super important stuff like requirements, documents, and deadlines.
 And this might be the longest step of the process.
 Our advice?
 Start early.
 And take the time to get everything in order.
 You’ll thank us later.

 General entry requirements

 So these are things like having completed your high-school studies.
 Or having a bachelor’s degree.
 Also?
 Having a sufficient level of English.
 And you can find the general entry requirements for bachelor’s programmes ↗️ and master’s programmes ↗️ on Universityadmissions.se.